Vik3927/ERA_v1-S5/README.md

         from utils import main
         main()

-## Visualise model training performance
+## Visualize model training performance
-The notebook provides a direct visual on the model performance over each epoch using a graph.
-The graph can be accessed
+The model training metrics can be viewed in both forms of training.

+### For notebook training
+Run the last cell after code block 9 to plot the accuracy under training.

+### For training from terminal
+Soon as the training is completed an image, with the same metrics, titled `metrics_accuracy.png` is stored in the directory.

 ## License